IF there’s one species that holds a very special place in sportfishers’ hearts, it’s got to be lutjanus argentimaculatus, the mangrove jack.

 The Gulf, in comparison, has very few large expanses of high reef, putting any offshore breeding populations in a very dire situation.
 I was repeatedly rebuffed and patronised when I tried to bring the large catches of mangrove jack to the attention of the Joint Authority.
 When the incident in Cairns highlighted the very serious nature of this exploitation, any semblance of a straight answer was carefully evaded.
 It was an absolutely insane, ludicrous situation!

 The Weipa community has repeatedly broached this ludicrous situation with ministers, politicians and bureaucrats since, on one occasion receiving personal assurance from a visiting minister that the issue would be vehemently pursued once he arrived back in his office.
 He was never heard from again!
-There’s certainly a very strong smell where the Gulf’s mangrove jack are concerned.
+There’s certainly a very strong smell where Gulf of Carpentaria mangrove jack are concerned.
 Perhaps it’s the remains of the plundered spawning aggregations floating to the surface and continuing to haunt our dreams.
 Or maybe it’s the somewhat obscure fact that the company owning the fish trawlers is a major election contributor to both sides of our state parliament!
 There are definitely no winners here!
 Only significantly less mangrove jack along the west coast than there were 20 years ago.
 Only a vulnerable species that may be close to endangered.
 Only disgruntled fishers who no longer get the opportunities they once had to tangle with this iconic species.
 Management?
 Or monumental environmental vandalism?
 You be the judge!